Advanced WYSIWYG editor

 1. Navigate to the desired article.

-2. Click on the Comment () icon located on the right side near the publish button.
+2. Click the Comment () icon located on the right side near the publish button.

 3. The Comments panel will appear.
 Use the dropdown at the top to filter the options, such as All comments, mentioned comments, open comments, and resolved comments.